 Nothing ever changes by standing still.
 You won’t get stronger by sitting in a chair.
 You won’t run faster by lounging on your sofa.
 Movement, in its variety of forms is the not-so-secret ingredient to fitness success.

 There are seven movements that form the basis of every type of strength exercise: push, pull, plank, hinge, lunge, squat, and rotate.
 Whether you increase the intensity of those movements with extra resistance, (like weights or bands), or you keep them simple, every form of exercise can be reduced to those functional elements.
 With the exception of the pull, those movements can be executed using just your bodyweight.
-But—with your TRX Suspension Trainer—you can regress or progress those seven movements to work for novices and elite athletes alike.
+But—with your TRX Suspension Trainer—you can adapt those regress or progress those seven movements to work for novices and elite athletes alike.

 Below, we’re outlining seven simply ways you can incorporate your TRX Suspension Trainer into the seven basic movements.

 Hold TRX handles in front of you.
 Brace your core and lean your weight into the handles, making sure your hips, shoulders, knees and ankles are aligned.
 Push back to start.